Banou26/HNK/README.md

 ## Overview

-Oz currently weight 4kb minified/gzip'd, you can split it's weight by using only features that you need, reactivity(700bytes)/html template(~2kb)/ css template(-500bytes)
+Oz currently weight 4kb minified/gzip'd, you can split it's weight by using only features that you need, reactivity(700bytes)/html template(~2kb)/css template(-500bytes)

 Oz provide multiples exports: